 Red light therapy is non-invasive, painless, and generally well-tolerated by patients.
 Unlike some other treatments for epilepsy, red light therapy does not involve the use of drugs or surgical interventions, minimizing the risk of adverse reactions or complications.
 Its low-risk nature makes it a viable option for individuals seeking alternative or complementary therapies for managing epilepsy.

-In summary, there are many benefits of red light therapy in reducing seizures and offering neuroprotection for individuals with epilepsy.
-By harnessing the power of red and near-infrared light, this non-invasive and low-risk therapy option holds the potential to significantly improve the lives of those affected by epilepsy, offering hope for better seizure management and enhanced neurological health.
-Learn more about whole-body red light therapy and the vast benefits.
+Using red light therapy for epilepsy leads to multiple benefits, such as reducing seizures and offering neuroprotection for individuals with epilepsy.
+By harnessing the power of red and near-infrared light, your clinic can use this non-invasive and low-risk therapy option to improve the lives of those affected by epilepsy.
+Offer hope for better seizure management and enhanced neurological health with full-body red light therapy and its many benefits.

 Torres, N., Chabardès, S., & Mitrofanis, J. (2023).
 Lights for epilepsy: can photobiomodulation reduce seizures and offer neuroprotection?
 Neural Regeneration Research, 18(7), 1423. https://doi.org/10.4103/1673-5374.360288